wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (b) to the extent that any money is not immediately required for the performance of the functions of the society, in any other manner that the society thinks fit.

-    Section 56A: inserted, on 1 September 1987, by [section 12][282] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 56A: inserted, on 1 September 1987, by [section 12][285] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 56B Borrowing powers

 *   Without limiting the generality of [section 9A][14] or [section 9B][15], but subject to any restriction contained in the rules of the society, a society may borrow money on such terms and conditions as the society thinks fit.

-    Section 56B: inserted, on 1 September 1987, by [section 12][282] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 56B: inserted, on 1 September 1987, by [section 12][285] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 56C Power to give security

 *   A society may secure the payment of money and the performance of any other obligation of the society in such manner as the society thinks fit.

-    Section 56C: inserted, on 1 September 1987, by [section 12][282] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 56C: inserted, on 1 September 1987, by [section 12][285] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 56D Home ownership accounts and farm ownership accounts

-*   (1) Without limiting [section 56B][104], any society which is for the time being designated under [section 56F][108], or deemed to be so designated, as a society with which trustees may invest trust funds by way of deposit, may, with the approval of the Governor-General by Order in Council, accept deposits from its members in home ownership accounts or farm ownership accounts (any such society being referred to in this section as an **approved society**).
+*   (1) Without limiting [section 56B][94], any society which is for the time being designated under [section 56F][98], or deemed to be so designated, as a society with which trustees may invest trust funds by way of deposit, may, with the approval of the Governor-General by Order in Council, accept deposits from its members in home ownership accounts or farm ownership accounts (any such society being referred to in this section as an approved society).

     (2) Home ownership accounts or farm ownership accounts may be operated by an approved society upon such terms and conditions as may be specified in regulations made under this Act.